"Unless someone like you cares a whole awful lot, nothing is going to get better. Its not"

 The pieces made in Jackalope Land take time to create.
 We make them carefully so that they can be cherished for years to come, and do no get thrown out and replaced within months.

 We are not a fast fashion brand, and absolutely refuse to be.
-We take our time to make your item as special as possible, which is why the price tag is not the same as you may find in mass fashion stores.
+We take our time to make your item as special as possible.

 We refuse to cut any corners when it comes to the happiness of the people helping us make our magic come to life.